What does it take to begin and sustain an operational excellence improvement effort?

 As an Examiner for the Malcolm Baldrige National Quality Award, what attributes do you look for to gauge operational excellence?

 I essentially answer this question with my definition of operational excellence.
 I will add that there are three key things we examiners look for, especially when we visit a finalist for the award.
 First and foremost, we try to ask questions of a high percentage of the workforce to help validate the degree of high performance work practice deployment.
-You can’t achieve a significant percentage of the award’s ‘approach / deployment points (55% of the total) without key approach deployment to a high percentage of the workforce.
-In other words, a high level of employee engagement is a prerequisite when you truly pursue operational and process excellence.

 Secondly, we review lots of documentation and talk to more people.
 We want to validate the degree that what was said on paper actually exists in the organization.
 Eleven core values serve as the foundation for the award and its criteria.
-These core values include fact-based management, visionary leadership, and valuing employees.
-Most organizations can talk a good game, but few can back it up in the workplace.

 That’s where the third thing comes in.
 Even in those cases where an organization might have the right work systems in place, they can rarely demonstrate how they consistently improve these systems to produce better results, in all areas of importance.